iliaslamrpou/encrypt-decrypt/README.md

 Finally, it sends a confirmation or failure message.
 In case the key has not been altered, it saves it with the name sender.key.

-All of these files has to be to the same folder<br/>
+All of these files have to be in the same folder<br/>

 ## Required hardware and software: